wieni/imgix/UPGRADING.md

 refer to the [`CHANGELOG`](CHANGELOG.md).

 ## v9
+### Presets
+Presets functionality is removed in favour of core image styles.
+All existing presets are automatically converted to image styles.
+You just have to add labels to the newly created image styles, since existing presets don't have labels.

 ### Field type, widget & formatter
 The `imgix` field type is removed.
 Use the `image` field type from the `image` core module instead.
 An example update hook that can be used to migrate your fields can be found